loganbrenningmeyer/c-cube-printer/README.md

 With the now obtained 3D coordinates of the vertices of the cube, getVerticesCoordinates projects them onto a 2D plane and returns an int array of the 2D vertices' coordinates.

-To project the vertices onto a plane, a "camera" is placed at a point whose y and z-values are centered with the cube and whose x-value is located $1.5\*length$ units past where the space surrounding the cube ends.
+To project the vertices onto a plane, a "camera" is placed at a point whose $y$ and $z$-values are centered with the cube and whose $x$-value is located $1.5\*length$ units past where the space surrounding the cube ends.

 Calculating intersections of the screen and the lines connecting vertices $(x, y, z)$ and the camera $(xC, yC, zC)$:
   - Line equation: $(xC, yC, zC) = (x, y, z) + t&lta, b, c&gt$